PRBonn/puma/INSTALL.md

 ```

 That should give you the power of `Open3D` with the Generalized ICP algorithm
 implementation.
-If you can't install `Open3D` please reffer to the [original
+If you can't install `Open3D` please refer to the [original
 documentation](http://www.open3d.org/docs/release/compilation.html)

 ### Embree

-Just run the installation script provied by the author of `trimesh`:
+Just run the installation script provided by the author of `trimesh`:

 ```sh
 bash 3rdparty/embree.sh